nwg-piotr/obhud/README.md

 ### New in 0.1.7 version

 Sound added to the **battery low** notification.
-Launch `obhuh --autoconfig tint2` or just replace `obhud --battery low` with `obhud --battery LOW` in Tint2 / Battery alert to hear sound before the notification and suspending the system.
+Launch `obhuh --autoconfig tint2` or just replace `obhud --battery low` with `obhud --battery LOW` in Tint2 / Battery alert, to hear sound before the notification and suspending the system.

 ![preview](http://nwg.pl/obhud/images/preview1.png)